-With default settings, Windows 10 displays a battery icon in the system tray area of taskbar.
-The battery icon on the taskbar gives a rough idea about the current status of battery’s charge level but it’s hard to make out the actual remaining battery capacity by having a look at the battery icon.
+With default settings, Windows 10 displays a battery icon in the system tray area of the taskbar.
+The battery icon on the taskbar gives a rough idea about the current status of the battery’s charge level, but it’s hard to make out the actual remaining battery capacity by having a look at the battery icon.

 Sure, you can hover the mouse cursor on the battery icon on the Windows 10 taskbar to see the remaining battery capacity in percentage but clicking on the battery icon each time to know the remaining battery charge in terms of percentage doesn’t make sense at all.

-Would not it be nice if there was an option to show battery percentage on your Windows 10 taskbar instead of the default battery icon?
-Unfortunately, Windows 10 doesn’t offer an option to replace battery icon with battery percentage, at least for now.
+Would it not be nice if there was an option to show battery percentage on your Windows 10 taskbar instead of the default battery icon?
+Unfortunately, Windows 10 doesn’t offer an option to replace the battery icon with battery percentage, at least for now.

 BatteryBar free version for Windows 10

-The basic version of BatteryBar is a free utility for Windows operating system to give you some useful information about the battery.
-The free version of BatteryBar program can display accurate battery percentage on your taskbar without taking much space.
+The basic version of BatteryBar is a free utility for the Windows operating system to give you some useful information about the battery.
+The free version of the BatteryBar program can display an accurate battery percentage on your taskbar without taking much space.

 Enabling and using BatteryBar